2012-2013 Academic Catalog

 3 sh (may not be repeated for credit)

-The editing of local and wire copy for newspapers and other publications.
+The editing of local and wire copy for media outlets.
 Strong emphasis on principles of grammar, punctuation, diction, syntax, and logic.
 Headline writing, cutline writing, news judgment and photo display.
 Use of standard reference books.

 JOU 4213 Newspaper Design